 - Walt Disney considered adapting the fairy tale into an animated feature but, once this came out, he felt he wouldn't be able to live up to it.
-The eventual Disney version was heavily inspired by this one.
+He needn't have worried, though.

 Trivia / Beauty and the Beast (1946)